mvw/hackerrank/ProjectEuler/Project Euler #011 Largest product in a grid/README.md

 to the bottom line.

-For each line we start with the first four elements and then move the window of width four one the right.
+For each line we start with the first four elements and then move the window of width four one to the right.
 We can do this until the fourth window element has moved beyond J=20.

+For `v` we can do it in a similar way.

+For `d1` and `d2` we might have traversed along each possible diagonal line.

+Instead I was lazy and e.g. for `d1` I just moved each "\\" arrangement from left to right.
+And then do it one line lower.
+So the long diagonals are broken into segments of four elements.

+For `d2` I do the same with a "/" arrangement.

+For both line types we do not moving window, so we end up with more multiplications than following the diagonals would have needed.

 ## Experience